AllenNeuralDynamics/aind-file-standards/docs/file_formats/fip.md

 * **procedures.json**: Documents implanted fiber locations (stereotaxic coordinates) and viral injection metadata (stereotaxic coordinates, materials, viral constructs)

 * **acquisition.json**: Documents which patch cords were connected to which implanted fibers during the experiment.
-This mapping is critical for correctly interpreting the data, as the `Fiber_N` columns in the CSV files represent patch_cord_N data, and experimenters may not always connect patch_cord_N to fiber_N (e.g., if a particular implanted fiber is damaged or if a different configuration is needed for the experiment).
+This mapping is critical for correctly interpreting the data, as the `Fiber_n` columns in the CSV files represent patch_cord_n data, and experimenters may not always connect patch_cord_n to fiber_n (e.g., if a particular implanted fiber is damaged or if a different configuration is needed for the experiment).
 Also documents the intended measurement for each fiber (e.g., norepinephrine, dopamine, calcium) and other session-specific details.

-A standard convention is for patch_cord_0 to connect to fiber_0, patch_cord_1 to fiber_1, etc., but this convention is not enforced by the acquisition software.
+A standard convention is for patch cords 0 through N-1 to connect to fibers 0 through N-1, with patch cords N through 3 left unused, but this convention is not enforced by the acquisition software.
 There is currently no method for capturing intentional or inadvertent variances from this convention (again, see [this issue](https://github.com/AllenNeuralDynamics/Aind.Physiology.Fip/issues/40).)

 ### File Quality Assurances